vaishutunge/JAVA_Project_6pm/README.md

  prithvi code the changed

- vaishali and prithvi are best friends
+ vaishali love to prithvi very much.